 Coming from the world of project management, I’ve come to realise that our political system is broken; and the best way to change it is to rebuild democracy from the grassroots up.
 TALKSHOP rings all my bells!

+I’m a trained coach and mentor, and now volunteer as a community mediator.
 My contribution is mainly in helping to organise the way we do things so that we can grow.
 I’m also learning to facilitate.

 In a democracy politics should be about people understanding and producing the ideas that shape our world.
 TALKSHOP can help take us down that path so let’s make it happen.